Bandie/grub2-signing-extension/README.md

       EOF
       ```
 - Run`grub-mkconfig -o /boot/grub/grub.cfg` to make the new configuration valid.
-- Sign your bootloader running `grub2-sign` and enter your GPG passphrase.
+- Sign your bootloader running `grub-sign` and enter your GPG passphrase.

 **It is also recommended to install a password in GRUB2!
 [See ADDENDUM]**

 ## How to update the signatures on changes

-On every change at the GRUB2 core files you need to run `grub2-unsign` first before you make your changes.
+On every change at the GRUB2 core files you need to run `grub-unsign` first before you make your changes.
 Please notice, if you reinstall GRUB2, you should do it as it is said above.
 Otherwise the signature check won't work.

-If you do some changes or updates for the kernel or initramfs, you may want to use `grub2-update-kernel-signature` instead.
+If you do some changes or updates for the kernel or initramfs, you may want to use `grub-update-kernel-signature` instead.